Lashakacheishvili/RoulleteApi/readme.md

 Basic flow to test:

 First of all you need to login and get access token.
-Getting access token is possible from <b>user/session<b> post endpoint, by passing Username: <b>gisaiashvili<b>, Password:<b>123456!Aa<b>
+Getting access token is possible from <b>user/session</b> post endpoint, by passing Username: <b>gisaiashvili</b>, Password:<b>123456!Aa</b>

 Tokens format is 'Bearer accessToken'. e.x.
 'Bearer eydasdasjlkdj32oijd209dj239jd23d23d23nd92nvu8r934v3r98nr3' If you are testing it from swagger click Authorize and paste token there, or add this token in Authorization header.
 Again, don't forget to add 'Bearer ' before token

 Note: <b>The tokens life lasts for five minutes,
-	  If authorized client makes a new api call, new token will be returned in response header X-Response-Access-Token.<b>
+	  If authorized client makes a new api call, new token will be returned in response header X-Response-Access-Token.</b>

 ---